CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 PSP => Cluster Role (PSP) => RoleBinding (Cluster Role, Service Account)

 The *pks-restrictive* psp is created by default.
 The ClusterRole named *psp:restricted* is also created and bound to *pks-restrictive* psp by default.
-The only things left to do is create the RoleBinding to associate the ClusterRole to our Service Account named *demo-sa*.
+The only things left to do is to create the RoleBinding to associate the ClusterRole to our Service Account named *demo-sa*.

 You can check the already created ClusterRole using the command below.
-Note that under rules->apiGroups->resourceNames the *pks-restricted* psp is specified and it has *use* permissions under verbs.
+Note that under rules -> apiGroups -> resourceNames, the *pks-restricted* psp is specified and it has *use* permissions under verbs.

 ```yaml
 $ kubectl get clusterrole psp:restricted -o yaml